liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

     * Dispatch an Action
     * Observe a State change (this State should ONLY contain items that are necessary for that view)

-- Handle lifecycle in a generic way

-- Add possibility for middleware, logging
-    * Also, could log last states in case of crash

-- Should navigation be part of StateHandler or should it just be called in view?

-- Consider schedulers and threads

-- Consider unhandled errors

 - PTR: People have hard time distinguishing between Event and State Cia svarbi problema.
 Kaip programuotojui nesuklysti ir lengvai ir teisingai naudoti Event/State data, ar MutableLiveData/SingleLiveData
     Not having to provide initial state for EventConfig would be one way to minimize confusion one way to do that would be to remove stateProvider from Pusher and Observer

-- Consider scoping

-- Consider errors

-- Consider synchronization, concurrency, and all those things

 - Consider when you push identical states, how should it be reacted to